ULSTICK/Crashing-Out/CONTRIBUTING.md

-# Contributing to Crash Zone
+# Contributing to Desolate Planet

 ## Prerequisites